• Art magazine

 At the opening of the documenta, “thousands of visitors” from all over the world were in Kassel, that sounds more like a four -digit than a six -digit number.
 And that's exactly how it is: According to the statisticians, around 750,000 people will visit the documenta, almost 550,000 of them from Germany, the documenta runs 100 days, so there are around 7,500 visitors a day, including around 5,500 from the organizer country.

 5,500 visitors?
-As many as fit in the shooting tent at the Munich Oktoberfest (which is fully booked in advance)?
-If you then still know that almost 60 percent of visitors are stem visitors, the art -loving newcomers are reduced among visitors to just as many people as fit into a rather small disco or in a rather large pub.
-The German citizens do not seem to be very interested in this “center of the art world”.
+That's how many visitors fit into the Schützenfest tent at the Munich Oktoberfest, which is booked out weeks in advance.
+When you consider that almost 60 percent of the visitors are regulars, the number of art-loving newcomers among them is reduced to just enough people to fit into a fairly small disco or a fairly large pub.
+German citizens don't seem to have much interest in this "center of the art world."

 Why is that?